Selecting a Remodeler – Thinking of Hiring a Contractor??

 All professional companies have information about their companies on the internet in the form of a website, and also have the ability to answer questions and correspond with you by email.
 You can easily email us from our contact page.

 6. Are you an active member in a local professional trade association, either the local Builders Association Remodelers Council 281-970-8970 ext.
-111 or NARI?
+111?

 All professional contractors participate in these, and we subscribe to their strict ethical standards.
 Legal Eagle has been a member of both for over 18 years.
 In fact, Dan has twice served as President of the Remodelers Council and served as president of the Greater Houston Builders Association, in 1999 and 2000.